 Still stuck?
 Have you seen Tom Hanks in the Di Vinci Code and Angels and Demons?

-Inspired by the novel Inferno I have decided to take a look at the symbols and meanings behind a selection of designs and motifs present within the AC Silver inventory.
+Inspired by the novel, Inferno (2013), I have decided to take a look at the symbols and meanings behind a selection of designs and motifs present within the AC Silver inventory.

 Horseshoes are an internationally recognised symbol of good luck and good fortune.
-They were originally regarding as a protective amulet against the evil eye (the devil).
-The ends must be kept pointing up to retain the good luck.
+They were originally regarded as a protective amulet against the Evil Eye (the Devil).
+The ends must be kept pointing up to retain the good luck, as upturned horseshoes allow any good luck to pour out.
 Horseshoes are popular wedding presents, said to protect newly-wed couples and their homes.

-Snakes get a lot of bad press and are often associated as a bad omen with reference to Adam and Eve and the forbidden fruit.
-However, several cultures, including the Hopi tribe of North America, the Ancient Cretan’s and the Ancient Celts all believed snakes were a symbol or fertility, regeneration and healing.
-The shedding of the skin was seen as a transformation and associated with eternal life.
+Snakes get a lot of bad press, and are often considered a bad omen, particularly with reference to Adam, Eve, and the forbidden fruit.
+However, several cultures, including the Hopi tribe of North America, the Ancient Cretans, and the Ancient Celts all believed snakes were a symbol or fertility, regeneration, and healing.
+The shedding of the skin was seen as a transformation, often associated with eternal life.
 The symbols used by the US Military and the US Public Health Service, the Rod of Asclepius and the Caduceus, depict a snake design.

-At AC Silver we often see Chinese Export Silver embellished with eye-catching and intricate bamboo designs.
-Within Chinese culture bamboo is seen as a living representation of the Ying and Yang and is considered a living organism of perfect virtues.
-The bamboo plant consists of upright integrity but with accommodating flexibility; its hollow interior is said to reflect modesty.
-The bamboo plant is an official symbol of oriental beauty encapsulating moral integrity, resistance, modesty and loyalty.
+At AC Silver, we often see Chinese Export Silver embellished with eye-catching and intricate bamboo designs.
+Within Chinese culture, bamboo is seen as a living representation of the Yin and Yang, and is considered a living organism of perfect virtues.
+The bamboo plant consists of upright integrity, but – with accommodating flexibility – its hollow interior is said to reflect modesty.
+The bamboo plant is an official symbol of oriental beauty encapsulating moral integrity, as well as resistance, modesty, and loyalty.

-All our examples of silverware or jewellery have a unique quality, whether it be their age, design or size.
+All of our examples of silverware or jewellery have a unique quality, whether it be their age, design, or size.
 It is fascinating to be able to look beyond the aesthetic qualities and explore the meaning behind the designs.

 Rachel O'Keefe-Coulson – Multimedia Manager